CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### MLAG and BGP Example

 The example configuration below shows an MLAG configuration where:
-- leaf01 and leaf02 are MLAG peers, and leaf03 and leaf04 are are MLAG peers.
+- leaf01 and leaf02 are MLAG peers, and leaf03 and leaf04 are are MLAG peers
-- Three bonds are configured for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.
+- Three bonds are configured for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port
-- BGP unnumbered is configured on the leafs and spines with a routed adjacency across the `peerlink.4094` interface.
+- BGP unnumbered is configured on the leafs and spines with a routed adjacency across the `peerlink.4094` interface

-{{< img src = "/images/cumulus-linux/mlag-config-peering.png" >}}
+{{< figure src = "/images/cumulus-linux/mlag-config-peering.png" >}}

 **/etc/network/interfaces**